Rado-1/live-fwc-score-board/README.md

 [`score-board.service.ts`](https://github.com/Rado-1/live-fwc-score-board/blob/main/src/app/services/score-board.service.ts)).
 The BDD/TDD principles are
 illustrated only on unit testing of this service.
-Application UI is from testing excluded for simplification reasons.
+Application UI is from testing excluded.

-At this stage, simple testing specs, written from user's perspective, were added to the [score-board.service.spec.ts](https://github.com/Rado-1/live-fwc-score-board/commit/43e11a1d6f11ec5d70e8d21ad1304d58f7e21a66#diff-01cce9bb45490913506e68c9790b42299371d65a76a7c7305346255d5862126c) file.
-The success scenarios could be identified by "should allow to..." and failure scenarios by "should avoid...".
+At this stage, simple testing specs written from the user's perspective were added to the [score-board.service.spec.ts](https://github.com/Rado-1/live-fwc-score-board/commit/43e11a1d6f11ec5d70e8d21ad1304d58f7e21a66#diff-01cce9bb45490913506e68c9790b42299371d65a76a7c7305346255d5862126c) file.
+Success scenarios could be identified by "should allow to..." and failure scenarios by "should avoid...".
 Unit tests are written in [Jasmine](https://jasmine.github.io/).

 Running the tests results in: